An expert explanation and diagram of how a conventional water softener softens hard water.

 A “brine tank” is paired with the mineral tank to help with the regeneration process.
 During the “brine draw” cycle, salty water (brine) is pumped from the brine tank into the resin tank.
 As the water flows down through the resin beads, it exchanges sodium with the hard-water ions, regenerating the electrical attraction of the resin beads.
 Then, when the brine tank is empty, a slow rinse begins, followed by a more forceful fast rinse.
 With both of these cycles, fresh water rinses excess brine from the resin and expels it down the drain.
 Then the brine tank is refilled.

 Once excess sodium is rinsed away and the brine tank is refilled, the system returns to the “service cycle,” ready for water softening again.
-Because salt is dissolved in the brine tank during the regeneration process (about 3 pounds of salt per gallon), the salt must be replenished periodically.
+Because salt is dissolved in the brine tank during the regeneration process (about 3 pounds of salt per gallon), the water softener salt must be replenished periodically.

 NEXT SEE: Water Softeners Buying Guide